arbor-sim/arbor/doc/co_morphology.rst

   There is a gap between segment 1 and segment 2 (left), and there is a single branch (right).

-The radius of a cable is piecewise linear, with discontinuities permited at the interface between segments.
+The radius of a cable is piecewise linear, with discontinuities permitted at the interface between segments.
 The next example adds a discontinuity to the previous example between segments 3 and 4, where the radius changes from 0.5 μm to 0.3 μm: